Community Partnership Opportunities

 Annually, CCD and the CCD Foundation award hundreds of scholarships to deserving CCD students through a competitive application process.
 Students submit a single application, which includes an essay.
 Dozens of volunteers spend three to five hours online each spring reading and scoring applications to help determine student eligibility for scholarships.

 The CCD Foundation exists to increase resources for CCD and its students; soliciting and facilitating financial donations, event sponsorships, and donations of materials and equipment.

-Businesses, organizations, and/or individuals can give the gift of education by contributing to existing scholarship funds, establishing a new named scholarship or choose to ensure a lasting impact by funding an endowed scholarship.
-Due to matching gift relationship with the Colorado Community Colleges Foundation, donations to the CCD Foundation are matched 1:1, doubling their impact!
+Businesses, organizations, and/or individuals can give the gift of education by contributing to existing scholarship funds, establishing a new named scholarship, or choosing to ensure a lasting impact by funding an endowed scholarship.
+Due to the matching gift relationship with the Colorado Community Colleges Foundation, donations to the CCD Foundation are matched 1:1, doubling their impact!

 CCD provides academic support and extracurricular opportunities that contribute to student success and help students to more effectively transition to college and increase persistence, graduation and transfer rates.

 Undesignated gifts provide the CCD Foundation with the flexibility to put donor funds to the best use on behalf of CCD and its students.

 Annually, CCD hosts various events for students and/or community members.
 Each event offers sponsorship opportunities appropriate to its size and impact.

 Many of CCD’s career and technical programs expend materials and supplies for hands-on practical teaching and learning.
 Whether steel for welding or linens and towels for the nurse aide or veterinary technology programs, CCD appreciates donations of items that improve programs and help us to keep tuition low.
 Additionally, to benefit students in need, CCD hosts a food pantry and is always interested in donations of non-perishable items.